 They have two daughters: Donna of Mearns, Alberta, now retired from social work and teaching; and Sally, who owns a graphic and web design company called GoGo Graphics Design Services in Canmore.
 They also have three grandchildren and seven great-grandchildren.

-I took this recent photograph of them at Dorothy’s care facility.
-In October 2018, they will celebrate their 70th wedding anniversary.
+I took this photograph of them at Dorothy’s care facility in Canmore.

 * * * * *